 Location of the Taj Mahal

 The Taj Mahal is located in Agra, in the north Indian state of Uttar Pradesh.
-It is located on the banks of the River Yamuna in Agra and is easily accessible by road.
+It is located on the banks of the River Yamuna and is easily accessible by road.

 How to Reach the Taj Mahal

-The Taj Mahal is located in Agra, in the north Indian state of Uttar Pradesh.
 Agra is about 200 km from Delhi (165 if you use the Yamuna Expressway) and is easily accessible by flights, roadways and train services.
-The travel time from Delhi to Agra by road is just over 3 hours by road.
+The travel time from Delhi to Agra by road is around 3 hours.

 In order to minimize the effects of pollution, vehicles are not allowed in the immediate vicinity of the Taj Mahal.
 Cars and buses have to park in parking lots a short distance away from the mausoleum complex and tourists can board non-polluting electric buses to reach the Taj Mahal.

 You can travel from Delhi to Agra, see the Taj Mahal, and return in one day.
-However, if you wish to see more of the sights of Agra and shop in the city's markets, then it is a good idea to stay overnight in Agra.
+However, if you wish to see more of the sights of Agra and shop in the city's markets, then it is a good idea to stay overnight.

 Best Time To Visit the Taj Mahal